splunk-soar-connectors/domaintoolsiris/README.md

 ## action: 'domain discovery feed'

-New domains as they are either discovered in domain registration information, observed by our global sensor network, or reported by trusted third parties.
+New domains as they are either discovered in domain registration information, observed by our global sensor network, or reported by trusted third parties

 Type: **investigate** \
 Read only: **True**